aalmacin/akalum/README.md

-# My React Kitchen
+# Akalum

-The goal of this repo is to play with different npm libraries and set them up.
+The goal of this repo is to play with different npm libraries, show concepts and different setup.

 ## Libraries